kubernetes-sigs/krew/docs/DEVELOPER_GUIDE.md

     KREW_OS=windows krew install --manifest=[...]

-After you have tested your plugin, remove it with `kubectl krew remove foo`.
+After you have tested your plugin, uninstall it with `kubectl krew uninstall foo`.

 ## Publishing Plugins